 Initial Public Offer of 55,18,800 Equity Shares of Rs.
-10/- each ("Equity Shares") of Cellecor Gadgets Limited ("CGL" or the "company") for cash at a price of Rs. $[\bullet]$ /- per equity share (the "Issue Price"), aggregating to Rs. $[\bullet]$ Lakhs ("The Offer).
-Out of the Issue, 2,76,000 equity shares aggregating to Rs. $[\bullet]$ Lakhs will be reserved for subscription by Market Maker ("Market Maker Reservation Portion").
+10/- each ("Equity Shares") of Cellecor Gadgets Limited ("CGL" or the "company") for cash at a price of Rs. [●]/- per equity share (the "Issue Price"), aggregating to Rs. [●] Lakhs ("The Offer).
+Out of the Issue, 2,76,000 equity shares aggregating to Rs. [●] Lakhs will be reserved for subscription by Market Maker ("Market Maker Reservation Portion").
 The Issue less the Market Maker Reservation Portion i.e. Issue of 52,42,800 equity shares of face value of Rs.
-10.00/- each at an issue price of Rs. $[\bullet]$ /- per equity share aggregating to Rs. $[\bullet]$ Lakhs is hereinafter referred to as the "Net Issue".
+10.00/- each at an issue price of Rs. [●]/- per equity share aggregating to Rs. [●] Lakhs is hereinafter referred to as the "Net Issue".
 The Issue and the Net Issue will constitute 26.32% and 25.00%, respectively of the Post Issue paid up equity share capital of our company.

-Particulars of the Issue Market Maker Reservation Portion QIBs Non - Institutional Investors Retail Individual Investors Number of Equity Shares available for allocation 2,76,000 Equity shares [●] Equity shares [●] Equity shares [•] Equity shares Percentage of Issue Size available for allocation 5.02% of the issue size Not more than 50.00% of the Net offer size shall be available for allocation to QIBs.
+Particulars of the Issue Market Maker Reservation Portion QIBs Non - Institutional Investors Retail Individual Investors Number of Equity Shares available for allocation 2,76,000 Equity shares 26,20,800 Equity shares 7,87,200 Equity shares 18,34,800 Equity shares Percentage of Issue Size available for allocation 5.00% of the issue size Not more than 50.00% of the Net offer size shall be available for allocation to QIBs.
 However, up to 5.00% of net QIB Portion (excluding the Anchor Investor Portion) will be available for allocation proportionately to Mutual Fund only.
-Up to 60.00% of the QIB Portion may be available for allocation to Anchor Investors and one third of the Anchor Investors Portion shall be available for Not less than 15.00% of the Offer shall be available for allocation Not less than 35.00% shall be available for allocation.
+Up to 60.00% of the QIB Portion may be available for allocation to Anchor Investors and one third of the Anchor Investors Portion shall be available for allocation to domestic mutual funds only.
+Not less than 15.00% of the Offer shall be available for allocation Not less than 35.00% shall be available for allocation.